onloki/V0.1-onloki-edition/V01_onloki_edition/PCBs/Readme.md

 # Pinout

-The pin assignment is very similar but not identical!
-So pls use your brain or wait for the Pinout diagram.
+The pin assignment from the Molex connectors is very similar but not identical!
+So please use your brain when connecting the boards or waiting for the pinout diagram.